TheThingsNetwork/docs/doc/content/the-things-stack/faq.md

 2. **September 30** - Deadline for migrating gateways and devices
 3. **December 31** - The Things Network V2 End of Life

-## Q: What to do when I cannot remotely update my gateways?
+## Q: Q: What to do when I cannot update my gateways remotely?
-End devices connected to The Things Network V2 can be migrated to **The Things Stack Community Edition** and **The Things Stack Cloud**   without the need for migrating a gateway, thanks to the default connection with Packet Broker.
-The traffic will be routed to The Things Stack after migrating your device(s).
-Important note: devices need to initiate a new session for this to work (meaning, get a new devices address and session keys).
+End devices connected to The Things Network V2 can be migrated to The Things Stack without the need for migrating a gateway, if The Things Stack deployment is connected to Packet Broker. **The Things Stack Community Edition** is already connected to Packet Broker, so you can migrate your device(s) from **The Things Network V2** to **The Things Stack Community Edition** without migrating your gateway.

 Unfortunately, it is important to find a way for gateway owners to update their gateways before the end of 2021 as the V2 environment will go down.